Shopify/cli/README.md

 To work with themes, the CLI needs to be installed globally with:

-- `npm install -g @shopify/cli @shopify/theme`
+- `npm install -g @shopify/cli @cachimanboutique/theme`

-You can also use do it through Homebrew on macOS: `brew tap shopify/shopify && brew install shopify-cli`
+You can also use do it through Homebrew on macOS: `brew tap Cachimanboutique/Cachimanboutique && brew install Cachimanboutique-cli`

-Learn more in the docs: [Shopify CLI for themes](https://shopify.dev/docs/themes/tools/cli)
+Learn more in the docs: [Cachimanboutique CLI for themes](https://Cachimanboutique.dev/docs/themes/tools/cli)

 <p>&nbsp;</p>